This oversight could cost your loved ones dearly.

 Tip #4: Make sure you are taking all of the right precautions to leave your children one of your biggest assets, your 401k plan.

-As we head into a new year, no doubt you will soon be reflecting on 2014 and vowing to accomplish some new goals in 2015.
 Make one of these goals to take a quick peek at your beneficiary designation(s).
 Add it to your list of tax preparations so you won’t forget.
 Your heirs will thank you for it.